When does the 2026 World Cup start?

 What time does the 2026 World Cup opening match start?

 The opening match between Mexico and South Africa starts at 19:00 UTC on June 11, 2026.
+Convert this time to your local timezone for accurate viewing.

 Which countries are hosting the 2026 World Cup?